Hover over any image on the website to see the ID and photographer

 MWBA/ASC Events – All programs are free (except where indicated) and open to the public.

-• Dec 13: Second Saturday Field Trip, meet at Willamette Park shelter 8 am.
-INFO/Registration
+• Feb 14: Second Saturday Field Trip, meet at Willamette Park shelter 8 am.
+INFO, Registration

-• TBA: Work Party, grounds & trails.
-Bring sturdy gloves, snack, refillable water bottle.
+• Jan 11: Work Party 10 am – 1:30 pm, weeding & digging blackberries.
+Bring sturdy gloves, snack, and a full water bottle.
 Contact

 • Trails open dawn to dusk every day.